Aliases for ATP5C1 Gene

 GeneCards Summary for ATP5C1 Gene

 ATP5C1 (ATP Synthase, H+ Transporting, Mitochondrial F1 Complex, Gamma Polypeptide 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and purine nucleotides de novo biosynthesis.
+Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include poly(A) RNA binding and transmembrane transporter activity.

 UniProtKB/Swiss-Prot for ATP5C1 Gene